Our Senior Management Team

 Prior to joining Alberta Innovates in 2025, she served as General Counsel and Corporate Secretary at Alberta Health Services and was a partner in a law national law firm.
 She holds a Juris Doctor degree and a Bachelor of Arts degree from the University of Manitoba and has completed a joint Executive Leadership Program at the University of Alberta and University of Calgary.
 Tina has served on numerous boards and lead governance committees including the Local Authorities Pension Plan (LAPP), HIROC (Health Insurance Reciprocal of Canada) and Carewest.

-Raja Mita, Vice President, Health
+Raja Mita, Vice President, One Health

 Raja is a seasoned leader in health and life sciences innovation, driving economic development through strategic investments and partnerships.
 With over a decade of experience spanning research, commercialization, and venture philanthropy, he has led high-impact initiatives in digital health, oncology, and industry-partnered innovation challenges.
 Raja has negotiated major partnerships with industry, academia, and government, leveraging funding to accelerate health technology adoption.
 He holds a PhD in Experimental Oncology, an MBA in Innovation and Commercialization from the University of Alberta and is a graduate of the Innovation Governance Program through the Council of Canadian Innovators.